ioBanker/bitshares-ui/app/help/en/dex/margin.md

 - Use max.
 50% of your funds as collateral
 - Keep enough HONEST.Assets for liquidity or *CR* adjustments
 - Keep your *CR* over 1.75

+## Poolmart Staking
+Both assets are needed in equal amounts at the current pool price.
+Different debt and debt asset allocations are used, to stake a long or short position.

+**MPA long - Collateral Short:**
+Sell 50% of the collateral for the MPA part.

+**MPA/Collateral Neutral:**
+Borrow the 50% MPA part and add an extra 50% collateral.

+**MPA Short - Collateral Long:**
+Use all collateral for borrowing.
+Sell 50% of your borrowed MPA for the collateral part.

+Reducing a short or long position can also be archived by selling the pool-token for the other asset, instead of withdrawing the assets from the pool.